Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## RMS Deployment Instructions

-**To Be Determined (TBD)**: The RMS marketplace package is not currently available.
-Deployment instructions for RMS will be provided once the Azure Marketplace package clears verification.
+The RMS marketplace package is in the process of being certified for publication in the Azure Marketplace.
+Deployment instructions for RMS will be provided once the Azure Marketplace package clears certification.
 In the interim, you may reach out to us, and we'll grant you access to a shared demo RMS instance.

 ## Migration of Existing AMS Assets to RMS

-**TBD**: Migration guidelines will be presented alongside the RMS deployment instructions.
+A migration guide will be delivered together with the RMS deployment instructions.
 For any migration-related queries, please refer to the Roadmap and Q&A sections.

 ## Demo App for Ravnur Media Services API